Front wheel bearings change on Austin Mini

 Op 02

-Remove the caliper and the drive flange (➔ see the tutorial ''Front brake discs change'' Op 02 to 07).
+Remove the caliper, the brake disc and the drive flange (➔ see the tutorial ''Front brake discs change'' Op 02 to 07).

 Op 03